 To help you evaluate Mozart operas more easily the following guide to his top 10 operas splits into the three opera categories.

 As a matter of fact, the opera seria is the classic 17th and 18th century opera, often based on mythological Greek and Roman tragedies and heroic stories.

 Usually, Emperors, kings and other aristocratic personalities would commission an opera seria to legitimise their powers.

 Libretto: Giambattista Varesco (adaptation of Antoine Danchet’s Idomene)

 Duration: approx. 3.5 hours (including two breaks)

-Plot: Just after the Troyan War, Mozart’s Greek tragedy around King Idomeneo and the power of the Gods takes place in Crete, just after the Troyan War.
-Idomeneo returns to Crete after successful battles in Troy.
+Plot: Just after the Troyan War, Mozart’s Greek tragedy rolls up the story of King Idomeneo and the power of the Gods.
+After successful battles in Troy Idomeneo returns to Crete.
 His son Idamante, Mykenic princess Elettra, Troyan princess and prisoner of war Ilia, and the people of Crete await him.
 Consequently, a drama of love unfolds between the two princesses and the Cretian prince.
-Idamante’s conscience gets caught between Elettra, who symbolises his people, and Ilia, who belongs to the enemy but whom he had rescued from a sea storm earlier.
+Most dramatically, Idamante’s conscience needs to decide between Elettra, who symbolises his people, and Ilia, who belongs to the enemy but whom he had rescued from a sea storm earlier.

 Besides the love drama, another drama unfolds between father and son.
 Having been rescued from a storm by Poseidon (Greek god of the seas), Idomeneo had promised to sacrifce the first human being he would encounter when going on shore.
 As fate will have it, that human being turns out to be his son Idamante.
 On top, Idomeneo learns that his son is in love with the enemy (Ilia).
 Hence he decides to send Idamante together with Elettra to Mykene.